lucproglangcourse/lucproglangcourse.github.io/source/imperative.rst

     - less reasonable: array, linked list
     - see also this `table of collection implementations <http://docs.oracle.com/javase/tutorial/collections/implementations>`_

-- recursion: defining a type in terms of itself, usually involves aggregation and variation
+- (structural) recursion: defining a type in terms of itself, usually involves aggregation and variation

   - example: a tree interface with implementation classes for leaves and interior nodes

-- parameterization (genericity): when a type is parametric in terms of one or more type parameters
+- genericity (type parameterization): when a type is parametric in terms of one or more type parameters

   - example: collections parametric in their element type